xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 | 9    | report    | report      | Text box, the content is obtained from json |   |
 | 10   | report    | goback      | Button, return to the question page |   |

+<a name="_additional"></a>
+## Cookie/session or local storage

+In the project, we tried to avoid the user to repetitively answer the questions, so session technic and local storage were taken into consideration.

+Session can be seen as some memory on the server side while cookie is on client side.
+Session is designed to have limited survival time, so it is not what we want.
+By contrast, cookie can be a better choice, living on client side so user can take advantage of it to tell the server that the user has already done the questions once.
+However, cookie is carried to the server every time there is a http request, which put some pressure on the server side.

+Our group finally chose local storage, which also lives permanently on client side but doesn't engage in client-server communication, exactly what we wanted.

 <a name="_deploy"></a>
 ## Deployment details - Docker

 To improve portability and ease deployment, we use Docker to manage the Node/Mongo environment and ensure that others can easily recreate our production system.